Derekkk/LLM4ArgGen/README.md

 # LLM4ArgGen

 ## Code Structure
-- `debate2write_arg_gen.py`: the code for generating a counterargumentat with persona-driven multi-agent debate
+- `debate2write_arg_gen.py`: the code for generating a counterargument with persona-driven multi-agent debate

 Note: The Repo is still under construction, and code will be updated soon.